Beer Is the Essence of Any Czech Culinary Attitude

 (“By the Wife of the Rope-maker”) offers all of the classic Czech food, sprinkled with the tale of a formerly faithful wife (see the menu to learn more about this gory tale).
 Locals assemble beneath bold frescoes for the renowned “pigs leg” with Czech mustard and horseradish (each day 11:00 to 24:00, near to the Old Town at the foot of Wenceslas Square, Provaznická 3).

-(“Next to the Bear’s Cubs”) began in 1466 as a brewery, and now is a flagship beer hall for Czech Budweiser.
-The single big room is loud, bright, touristy, and rather smoke-filled (each day 11:30 to 23:00, near to Wenceslas Square and Bethlehem Square, Na Perštýni 7, telephone: 224 211 916).
-The compact beer bar adjacent to the restaurant (each day 16:00 to 03:00) is utilized by uni students for emergency situations—like when the majority of other pubs have shut.
+(“Next to the Bear’s Cubs”) began in 1466 as a brewery and now is a flagship beer hall for Czech Budweiser.
+The single big room is loud, bright, touristy, and rather smoke-filled (each day 11:30 to 23:00, near Wenceslas Square and Bethlehem Square, Na Perštýni 7, telephone: 224 211 916).
+The compact beer bar adjacent to the restaurant (each day 16:00 to 03:00) is utilized by uni students for emergencies—like when the majority of other pubs have shut.

 U Zlatého Tygra

-(“Next to the Gold Tiger”) has epitomized the archetypal Czech pub for a long time, where beer can turn strangers into soulmates, who over-step the blurred line in between imagination and memory, while they convey their humorous life stories to one another.
-These days, “Re Tiger” serves as a bustling tribute to one of its long-term regulars, Bohumil Hrabal the writer, whose works of fiction have immortalized lots of the fascinating characters who used to warm the wooden seats here.
+(“Next to the Gold Tiger”) has epitomized the archetypal Czech pub for a long time, where beer can turn strangers into soulmates, who over-step the blurred line between imagination and memory.
+At the same time, they convey their humorous life stories to one another.
+These days, “Golden Tiger” serves as a bustling tribute to one of its long-term regulars, Bohumil Hrabal, the writer, whose works of fiction have immortalized many fascinating characters who used to warm the wooden seats here.
 Only regular customers have tables reserved.
-If you do happen to locate an empty spot, you will be served like a surprise guest, as opposed to a customer—and you will probably wait for quite some time to get your beer (each day 15:00 to 23:00, just to the south of Karlova, Husova 17).
+If you do happen to locate an empty spot, you will be served as a surprise guest, as opposed to a customer—and you will probably wait for quite some time to get your beer (each day 15:00 to 23:00, just to the south of Karlova, Husova 17).